andrscrrn/tumblr-lks-downldr/README.md

 A few things for having in mind while using it:
 * This will save ***just image files*** and not any other kind of content.
 * The number of `postsToLoad` it likely ***NOT*** going to be the same as the number of images that you will get.
 Posts can have more than one image or not having any image ***AT ALL***.
+* The maximum value for postsOffset is 1000.
+* If the `includeNotes` parameter is set to true a .txt file with the like's textual content will be created using the same name as the accompanying image files (i.e. 'blogpost_123456_0.jpg' will have its note saved as 'blogpost_123456.txt').

 ## How to use